harlananelson/ubuntu/after-installation.md

 ```

 You can also use conda with

 ```bash
 conda install r-ggplot2
 ```

+Many times if a package will not install because of dependencies, you can
+still use conda to install the package.
+Here is an example installation.
-But conda looks for binaries that are available.
+Conda looks for binaries that are available.
 There is nothing for r-gk so I have to use

 ```bash
 install.packages()
 ```

-However this produced and error about gnu-gcc and the package didn't install.
+However this produced and error message about gnu-gcc and the package didn't install.
 This stackoverflow had the answer:

 https://stackoverflow.com/questions/46450912/unable-to-execute-x86-64-conda-cos6-linux-gnu-gcc-no-such-file-or-directory